 Syria Travel Warning

 The Department of State continues to warn U.S. citizens against all travel to Syria and strongly recommends that U.S. citizens remaining in Syria depart immediately.
-This Travel Warning supersedes the Travel Warning dated August 27, 2015, to remind U.S. citizens that the security situation remains dangerous and unpredictable as violent conflict between government and armed anti-government groups continues throughout the country, along with an increased risk of kidnappings, bombings, murder, and terrorism.
+The security situation remains dangerous and unpredictable.
+Violent conflict between government and armed anti-government groups continues throughout the country.
+There is a serious risk for kidnappings, bombings, murder, and terrorism.
+This replaces the Travel Warning dated March 31, 2016.